Mission, Vision & Values

 • We seek to foster understanding and connection with the writers who visit us not as teacher and student but as two people growing together; therefore, we recognize and support writers through the concerns and struggles they may bring to a session.

-• We dedicate ourselves to the diversity of the human experience and will never discriminate against or judge a client for their race, sexual orientation, gender identity, national origin, religious or spiritual beliefs, economic background, disability status, or sociopolitical views; instead, we aim to be the allies and advocates of everyone who comes through our door, engaging with writers in radical openness, cultural engagement, critical empathy, and sincere validation of the power and importance of difference.
+• We dedicate ourselves to the diversity of the human experience and will never discriminate against or judge a writer for their race, sexual orientation, gender identity, national origin, religious or spiritual beliefs, economic background, disability status, or sociopolitical views; instead, we aim to be the allies and advocates of everyone who comes through our door, engaging with writers in radical openness, cultural engagement, critical empathy, and sincere validation of the power and importance of difference.